s-asker/Github_actions_springMVC_deployment/README.md

 This section provides an overview of the key steps and configurations for the project, supported by screenshots.

+# Project Screenshots

+This section provides an overview of the key steps, configurations, and static analysis results for the project, supported by screenshots.

 ---

 ## 1. Repository Secrets